-Dr. Heather Hachigian is an assistant professor teaching in the Graduate Certificate in Corporate Social Innovation program.
-Her research interests include responsible investment, social finance and corporate social innovation.
+Dr. Heather Hachigian is an assistant professor teaching in the Masters of Global Management Program and the Graduate Certificate in Corporate Social Innovation.
+Her research interests include responsible investment, social finance and new forms of organizations.
 Hachigian’s recent work focuses on the governance of investment institutions with an explicit long-term mandate.
 Her research has explored investment decision-making under ambiguity, shareholder engagement and integrating sustainability criteria into infrastructure investment deals.
 Hachigian has published her research in several book chapters and academic journals, including Business and Politics, Journal of Sustainable Finance and Investment, Journal of Business Ethics, European Financial Review and Stanford Social Innovation Review.

 Hachigian holds a PhD from the University of Oxford’s Smith School of Enterprise and the Environment (2015), where she investigated the governance of investment decision-making by sovereign wealth funds.
 She also holds a Master of Public Administration from Carleton University (2010) and a Bachelor of Arts with Combined Honours in Economics and Political Science from McMaster University (2008).

 Hachigian, H. (2020).
 Review of The Code of Capital: How the Law Creates Wealth and Inequality by Katharina Pistor.
 Journal of Business Ethics, 166(1), 197-201.